Hadipiano94/Pandas_Dicts/README.md

 # Pandas_Dicts
-first time working with pandas and dicts
+first time working with pandas and dictionaries